Optional Add on Tours

 Your tour guide will be Dr. Mary M. Drymon-DeRose, local Scotch-Irish historian, museum educator and author of “Scotch-Irish Foodways in America” and the soon to be published book “A Gossamer Layer of Plaid: the Women of the 1718 Migration”.

 We’ll leave Brunswick at 8:30 am and enjoy an introductory talk as we make the half hour trip to Portland.
 Our first stop will be the scenic overlook of Casco Bay at FORT ALLEN PARK on Portland’s Eastern Promenade.
 We will ride along the working waterfront to a brief stop in front of the McLELLAN MANSION (home of one of the Ulster-Scots most prosperous Maine families).

 Our next stop will be a walking tour of the TATE HOUSE and MEANS HOUSE in the Stroudwater area of Portland.
 Captain George Tate served as the Senior Mast Agent for the British Royal Navy, overseeing the cutting and shipping of white pines used for ship’s mast that lead to England’s supremacy on the seas.
 Many of our Scots-Irish ancestors were employed by this vital industry including the Ulster-Scot Means family.
-We’ll also tour the small Stroudwater Cemetery on the grounds, where several of the 1718 Ulster families are buried.
+Next door, we’ll also tour the small STROUDWATER BURYING GROUNDS, where several of the early Ulster families are buried.

 40 places available

 MEETING HOUSES and PARTING PLACES; FINDING the “COMMON GROUND”

 Friday, August 17, 2018 9:00 AM- 12:00 PM

 This tour will focus on the places where our Ulster-Scot ancestors met together to support three major principals of their common culture: Family, Faith and Freedom.